Transcranial Magnetic Stimulation (TMS) for Depression, Anxiety, and OCD

 TMS works by delivering electromagnetic energy painlessly via an electromagnetic coil placed against your scalp.

-The magnetic pulses stimulate nerve cells in the area of the brain involved in depression and mood.
+The magnetic pulses stimulate nerve cells in the area of the brain involved in executive functioning, depression, and mood.

 Several factors influence the effect of TMS on the brain: